-\textbf{PK-100K} \cite{liu2017hydraplus} The PA-100K dataset is constructed by images captured from 598 real outdoor surveillance cameras, it includes 100000 pedestrian images with resolution ranging from 50 $\times$ 100 to 758 $\times$ 454 and is to-date the largest dataset for pedestrian attribute recognition.
-The whole dataset is randomly split into training, validation and test sets with a ratio of 8:1:1.
-Every image in this dataset was labelled by 26 attributes, and the label is either 0 or 1, indicating the presence or absence of corresponding attributes respectively.
+\textbf{PA-100K} \cite{liu2017hydraplus} dataset is constructed by images captured from 598 real outdoor surveillance cameras, it includes 100000 pedestrian images with resolution ranging from 50 $\times$ 100 to 758 $\times$ 454 and is to-date the largest dataset for pedestrian attribute recognition.
+The whole dataset is randomly split into training, validation, and test sets with a ratio of 8:1:1.
+Every image in this dataset was labeled by 26 attributes, and the label is either 0 or 1, indicating the presence or absence of corresponding attributes respectively.

-\textbf{WIDER} \cite{li2016humanDHContexts} The WIDER dataset comes from the 50574 WIDER images \cite{7298768} that usually contain many people and huge human variations, a total of 13789 images were selected.
+\textbf{WIDER} \cite{li2016humanDHContexts} dataset comes from the 50574 WIDER images~\cite{7298768} that usually contain many people and huge human variations, a total of 13789 images were selected.
 Each image was annotated with a bounding box but no more than 20 people (with top resolutions) in a crowd image, resulting in 57524 boxes in total and 4+ boxes per image on average.
-Each person is labelled with 14 distinct attributes, resulting in a total of 805336 labels.
-This dataset was split into 5509 training, 1362 validation and 6918 test images.
+Each person is labeled with 14 distinct attributes, resulting in a total of 805336 labels.
+This dataset was split into 5509 training, 1362 validation, and 6918 test images.

-\textbf{Market1501-attribute} \cite{DBLPAttIdent2017} The Market-1501 dataset is collected by six cameras in front of a supermarket in Tsinghua University.
-There are 1501 identities and 32,668 annotated bounding boxes in this dataset.
+\textbf{Market1501-attribute} \cite{DBLPAttIdent2017} dataset is collected by six cameras in front of a supermarket in Tsinghua University.
+There are 1,501 identities and 32,668 annotated bounding boxes in this dataset.
 Each annotated identity is present in at least two cameras.
 This dataset was split into 751 training and 750 test identities, corresponding to 12936 and 19732 images respectively.
-The attributes are annotated in the identity level, every image in this dataset is annotated with 27 attributes.
-Note that the though there are 7 and 8 attributes for lower-body clothing and upper-body clothing, only one color is labelled as yes for an identity.
+The attributes are annotated at the identity level, every image in this dataset is annotated with 27 attributes.
+Note that although there are 7 and 8 attributes for lower-body clothing and upper-body clothing, only one color is labeled as yes for an identity.

-\textbf{DukeMTMC-attribute} \cite{DBLPAttIdent2017} The images in DukeMTMC-attribute dataset comes from Duke University.
+\textbf{DukeMTMC-attribute} \cite{DBLPAttIdent2017} is collected in Duke University.
 There are 1812 identities and 34183 annotated bounding boxes in the DukeMTMC-attribute dataset.
 This dataset contains 702 identities for training and 1110 identities for testing, corresponding to 16522 and 17661 images respectively.
-The attributes are annotated in the identity level, every image in this dataset is annotated with 23 attributes.
+The attributes are annotated at the identity level, every image in this dataset is annotated with 23 attributes.